barryclark/jekyll-now/_pages/about.md

 permalink: /about/
 ---

-I'm just an engineer who likes to automate things.
+I'm an engineer who likes data and automating things.

-You'll find guides to solving work-related problems here, mainly using Python and VBA.
-I'll include some fun, non-work-related stuff as well from time to time.
+My experience is in manufacturing, making things from bulk aluminum to satcom equipment.

-Feel free to contact me about anything on this site!
+Python, SQL, VBA.

 <br>